How does a card reader work and how does it process payments?

 Chip&PIN card readers were introduced on the market over a decade ago, replacing the more traditional sign and swipe method – magstripe or magnetic stripe, which was more prone to fraudulent transactions.

-How do Apple Pay, Google Pay, and Android Pay readers work?
+How do Apple Pay and Google Pay readers work?

-Apple Pay, Google Pay, and Android Pay are apps that use Near-Field Communication (NFC), similar to the RFID technology that is used to process contactless payments.
+Apple Pay and Google Payare apps that use Near-Field Communication (NFC), similar to the RFID technology that is used to process contactless payments.
 NFC payment data is highly encrypted with multiple layers of security to ensure better security of a customer’s account details.

 The purpose of tokenisation is increased safety and security in the event of a lost or stolen device or lost/stolen card data.
 You can make payments with these mobile wallets either in-store or online.